Amaretto Sour

 • Amaretto Sour, up: After shaking, strain the cocktail into a chilled “up” glass or coupe.
 Garnish and drink.

-• Whiskey Sour: A similar cocktail made with whiskey instead of Amaretto.
+• Whiskey Sour: A similar cocktail made with whiskey or bourbon instead of Amaretto.

 An amaretto sour cocktail in a clear glass.